-There are a number of basic parts that any good design brief includes.
+There are a number of basic components that any good design brief includes.

 Getting your clients to include each of these in their brief makes your job as a designer that much easier.

 A comprehensive, detailed brief becomes the guiding document for the entire design process, and spells out exactly what you, as the designer, need to do, and the constraints within which you need to do it.

 In this article we’ll examine the basics needed for a great design brief which should help ease your design work and avoid any problems with your clients.

 Here are the essential elements of a good design brief:

 - Objectives and goals of the new design

 - Budget and schedule

 - Any definite “Do nots”